andycroll/andycroll.com/_posts/2018/2018-05-27-first-and-last-may-not-mean-what-you-think.md

 This is mostly about making the code more explicit.

-The `.first` and `.last` methods, when called on a bare Active Record model scope, are colloquially used to mean ‘created first’ and ‘created most recently’.
+The `.first` and `.last` methods, when called on a bare Active Record model scope, mean the 'lowest `id`' and the 'highest `id`'.
+However we colloquially use them to mean ‘created first’ and ‘created most recently’.

-It’s only an accident of Rails default design that sorting by ascending `id` is the same order as the ascending `created_at` timestamp.
+Objects in the database are created, by default, with an incrementing integer `id`.
+This means that sorting by ascending `id` is the same order as the ascending `created_at` timestamp.

-Using these scopes with no explicit order means you are relying heavily on the Rails convention of an incrementing integer `id`.
+Using these scopes with no explicit order means you are ordering by `id`, not by recency.

-You might remember I advocated [using UUIDs for primary keys](/2017/choose-uuids-for-model-ids-in-rails) in a previous article.
-This pairs up nicely don’t you think?
+If you took my advice from a previous article about [using UUIDs for primary keys](/2017/choose-uuids-for-model-ids-in-rails) the result of calling `.first` and `.last` might surprise you, because the default ordering is still on an object’s `id` and that `id` is now random.

 ### Why not?